 Over the past year, Arch MI has steadily built a set of Spanish-language materials, including flyers that mortgage originators can co-brand with their logos to reach new prospects.
 There are flyers on MI basics and MI cancellation and a video explaining how MI enables eligible borrowers to purchase homes with modest down payments.

-In addition, MIHome from Arch MI provides the mortgage products, solutions and resources to support affordable homeownership with down payments for qualified borrowers as low as 3% or even less.
+In addition, Arch MI’s Buy with MI provides the mortgage products, solutions and resources to support affordable homeownership with down payments for qualified borrowers as low as 3% or even less.

 Across the industry, there’s a growing awareness of the opportunity this important demographic represents.
 A large fintech firm recently introduced a mortgage platform that enables lenders and borrowers to complete an entire mortgage application in Spanish or English — or switch between the languages throughout the process.